When was the idea for a clinic formed?

 We are slowly working towards building a bigger building right behind the current clinic building as we have outgrown the current space.
 This will be a 3-5 year project, and we will definitely need the community to help in this matter.
 We started having some raffles, but raffles alone will not bring us the financial assistance we will need to complete this project.
 The goal will be to have two full time providers, one to two part time providers, mental health services, some ancillary services, a new dental suite and space for staff where they are not sitting on top of each other.
 The current building will then be repurposed to as living space for students and part time providers, laundry, exercise room for PT/OT and meeting space.

-- Continue incentive programs through Medicaid and commercial insurances
+- Continued incentive programs through Medicaid and commercial insurances

-- Hire one full time physician to work with current provider
+- We were unsuccessful in hiring a full time physician to work with current provider, but still looking

-- Start the efforts toward a third option tax levy, due for 2018 ballots
+- Started the efforts toward a third option tax levy, which expired June 2018